fkitsantas/Java-Medical-microdata-Scraper/README.md

 ## Usage

-The scraper is designed to extract medical micro data from specific web pages.
+The scraper is designed to extract medical microdata from specific web pages.
 By default, it is set to scrape data from the URL `http://linter.structured-data.org/examples/schema.org/Drug-TreatmentIndication-MedicalContraindication-273-rdfa.html`.
 You can modify the URL in the code to scrape data from your desired source.

 The extracted data will be printed to the console, displaying drug information including drug name, company name, drug class, indications, dosage form, side effects, and warnings.